CERT-Polska/Artemis/README.md

 [![](https://dcbadge.vercel.app/api/server/GfUW4mZmy9)](https://discord.gg/GfUW4mZmy9)

 ## Features
 For an up-to-date list of features, please refer to [the documentation](https://artemis-scanner.readthedocs.io/en/latest/features.html).
-What we consider the most important one is the possibility to [easily export](https://artemis-scanner.readthedocs.io/en/latest/generating-reports.html) reports such as:
+The most important one is the possibility to [easily export](https://artemis-scanner.readthedocs.io/en/latest/generating-reports.html) reports such as:

 > The following addresses contain version control system data:
 >